 About Lori Bennear

-I am an Associate Professor of Environmental Economics and Policy at the Nicholas School of the Environment, Duke University.
-I am the Faculty C0-Director of the Rethinking Regulation Program at the Kenan Institute for Ethics.
+I am the Juli Plant Grainger Associate Professor of Energy Economics and Policy at the Nicholas School of the Environment, Duke University.
+I am also the Associate Director for Educational Programs at the Duke University Energy Initiative.
 I also hold secondary appointments with the Sanford School of Public Policy and the Department of Economics at Duke.
 I received my Ph.D. in Public Policy from Harvard University in 2004, an M.A. in Economics from Yale in 1996 and an A.B. in Economics and Environmental Studies from Occidental College in 1995.